goodloop/autoware_auto_mirror/src/planning/recordreplay_planner/design/recordreplay_planner-design.md

 be used in both the simulator as well as in on-site tests of the controller: One can turn on recording, start driving a trajectory, then reset vehicle position, then start replay and see what the controller does.

-The trajectories can be a loop , which is detected automatically if the final recorded point is sufficiently close to the first point.
-It also incorporates a limited capability to try and avoid collisions.
+The trajectories can be a loop , which can be determined naively by checking the distance between the first and last point of the trajectory, but the user has the ultimate control over toggling this behavior.

 # Design